 1. In-house Skills

-The first question that is important to ask is whether your development team is familiar with Yocto or if they possess solid experience in this area that would allow them to scale.
+The first question that is important to ask is whether your development team is familiar with Yocto.
+Do they possess solid experience in this area that would allow them to scale?
 Are they strong in Linux BSP development?
 Do you have the resources for long-term maintenance?

 Yocto is a powerful tool but unfortunately has a steep learning curve.